maple24/Notes/Python/README.md

 ## deque
 > Deque (Doubly Ended Queue) in Python is implemented using the module “collections“.
 Deque is preferred over a list in the cases where we need quicker append and pop operations from both the ends of the container, as deque provides an O(1) time complexity for append and pop operations as compared to list which provides O(n) time complexity.
+> Queue.Queue and collections.deque serve different purposes.
+Queue.Queue is intended for allowing different threads to communicate using queued messages/data, whereas collections.deque is simply intended as a datastructure.
+That's why Queue.Queue has methods like put_nowait(), get_nowait(), and join(), whereas collections.deque doesn't.
+Queue.Queue isn't intended to be used as a collection, which is why it lacks the likes of the in operator.

+> It boils down to this: if you have multiple threads and you want them to be able to communicate without the need for locks, you're looking for Queue.Queue; if you just want a queue or a double-ended queue as a datastructure, use collections.deque.
 ```python
 # Python code to demonstrate working of
 # append(), appendleft(), pop(), and popleft()